 Read more about how McLean and the Center of Excellence in Alcohol, Drugs, and Addiction are battling the opioid epidemic.

-The Alcohol and Drug Abuse Partial Hospital Program works in close partnership with patients and families to focus on creating a customized treatment plan for each individual based on his or her substance use history and symptoms, the severity of the symptoms, and other co-occurring psychiatric diagnoses.
+The Alcohol, Drug, and Addiction Partial Hospital Program works in close partnership with patients and families to focus on creating a customized treatment plan for each individual based on his or her substance use history and symptoms, the severity of the symptoms, and other co-occurring psychiatric diagnoses.

 Treatment plans regularly include a combination of individual and group therapies, a variety of proven addiction treatment models, and medications that help patients manage their symptoms and transition back to their daily lives.

 Upon admission, we create a tailored treatment plan for each patient targeted at reducing the severity of the patient’s symptoms.
 We provide tools, ongoing support, and resources to prevent relapse.
 Designed to engage patients in their treatment, each day is carefully planned according to the individual’s needs, with ample time for self-focus and group work.

 Each patient meets with a behavioral therapist (a licensed psychologist or clinical social worker) several times a week.
 The therapist develops a plan that serves as a guideline for staff to ensure quality and consistency in treatment.
 Patients meet with a psychiatrist weekly, or more frequently if required, for medication consultation.

 Stressing recovery and relapse prevention, the program utilizes a number of therapy models informed by psychiatric research conducted by investigators within the Center of Excellence in Alcohol, Drugs, and Addiction, throughout the hospital, and around the world.
 Our immersive schedule helps patients become more open and willing to participate in treatment, decreases behavioral symptoms, increases normalized family, work, and social functioning, and emphasizes education and support.